NahomBefekadu/Netflix-clone/README.md

 # Netflix Clone

-This project is a clone of Netflix application, made in concert with Firebase for storage/hosting and stripe API for payment platform functionality.
+This project is a clone of Netflix application, made in concert with Firebase for storage/hosting, the movieDB api for data and stripe API for payment platform functionality.

 ## Demo